Moving to Ventura County?

 There is easy access here to Highway 101 and destination Collections Shopping Center, including a Whole Foods, Target and many brand name, chain stores.

 Port Hueneme is like the cul-de-sac of Ventura County.
-It's located on the southern end of Oxnard (red dot on Oxnard map).
-Its so far removed from the highways that it's really quiet and slower paced.
-And that's what a lot of people who live there love about it along with their gorgeous beach park!
+It’s located on the southern end of Oxnard (red dot on Oxnard map shown above).
+It’s so far removed from major highways that it’s really quiet and slower paced.

-Port Hueneme is by far the smallest of these three cities.
-It's only five miles wide.
-The upside is that you are always close to the ocean.
-The naval base and international port provide a solid economic base.
+Port Hueneme is the smallest of these three cities, spanning just five miles.
+The upside?
+You’re always close to the ocean.
+Plus, the naval base and international port provide a strong economic foundation.

 Central Ventura County